 - Overstating the value of reserves

 - Understating physical risks to infrastructure

 Concealment of climate risks is a matter of great public interest because when it is successful, it harms investors, the environment and the economy.
 Investors who provide capital to these companies suffer because they invest based on a false sense of the companies’ readiness for the transition to a low-carbon economy and for the physical shocks of climate change.
 This deception undercuts efforts to address climate change because it slows the shift of investments to businesses developing and deploying low-carbon technologies.
 It harms the economy by leaving financial institutions such as banks and insurers less prepared for the stresses of rapid asset deflation.

-“In light of the deceptions we found, the handful of pending fraud cases challenging climate risk disclosures by fossil fuel companies are probably just the tip of the iceberg,” said John Kostyack, NWC Senior Director of Environmental Innovation and lead author of the report.
+“In light of the deceptions we found, the handful of pending fraud cases challenging climate risk disclosures by fossil fuel companies are probably just the tip of the iceberg,” said John Kostyack, lead author of the report.
 “We anticipate that the number of cases and defendants will increase dramatically in the near future once potential whistleblowers learn about the benefits of modern whistleblower laws and begin providing information to regulators and prosecutors about climate risk deceptions along the lines of those outlined in our report.”

 Recent climate change cases filed by states like New York and Massachusetts, shareholders, and others only further demonstrate the growing consensus: fighting corporate fraud is especially critical in the midst of climate change crisis.